biobricks/level-elasticsearch-index/README.md

 THIS IS NOT YET PRODUCTION READY!

 A very simple ElasticSearch indexer for leveldb/levelup.
 Automatically keeps multiple ElasticSearch indexes up to date with the contents of a levelup database.
-Let's you run ElasticSearch queries and stream results from either leveldb or the index.
+Lets you run ElasticSearch queries and stream results from either leveldb or the index.

 # Usage